 Pro Tip: Use keyboard shortcuts like Ctrl + E

-to execute queries and Ctrl + K + C
+to execute queries quickly and Ctrl + K + C

-The Activity Monitor is a real-time performance monitoring tool that provides insights into the health and performance of your SQL Server instance.
-It’s particularly useful for identifying resource bottlenecks and troubleshooting performance issues.
+The Activity Monitor is a real-time dashboard that provides insights into the performance of your SQL Server instance.
+It’s an essential tool for identifying and troubleshooting performance bottlenecks.

 Key Features:

-Pro Tip: Use the "Recent Expensive Queries" section to identify and optimize poorly performing queries.
+Pro Tip: Use the "Recent Expensive Queries" section to pinpoint queries that need optimization.

 Key Features: